Philip North: Episcopal ministry

 On 19 October 2012, North was announced as Martin Warner's successor as Bishop of Whitby.
 On 16 December 2012, it was announced that North had withdrawn his acceptance of the post because of conflict between his views on women as priests and bishops, his love for the Parish of Old St Pancras and "the views of people in the Archdeaconry of Cleveland".

 On 7 November 2014, it was announced that North had been selected as the next Bishop of Burnley.
 He was consecrated at York Minster on 2 February 2015.
 The laying on of hands was restricted to three bishops "who share his theological conviction regarding the ordination of women"; the other bishops at the service, including the only woman then consecrated as a bishop, Libby Lane, and John Sentamu, Archbishop of York, gathered around him during the consecration prayer instead.
 The three consecrating bishops were: Martin Warner, Bishop of Chichester; Tony Robinson, Bishop of Pontefract; and Glyn Webster, Bishop of Beverley.
 Warner also presided at the service's Eucharist in place of Sentamu.
 On 14 February 2015, he was installed as Bishop of Burnley at Blackburn Cathedral.
 In May 2016, it was announced that North was to also be Acting Dean of Blackburn during the vacancy in the deanery caused by the resignation of Christopher Armstrong on 17 June 2016 (although Armstrong departed Blackburn prior to this date).
 He later resigned the residentiary canonry on 31 August 2022 (the day of Julian Henderson's retirement, upon which North became acting diocesan bishop).

-On 31 January 2017, it was announced that North was to be translated to become Bishop of Sheffield; his installation at Sheffield Cathedral had been scheduled for June 2017, by which point he must have been elected and confirmed.
+On 31 January 2017, it was announced that North was to be translated to become Bishop of Sheffield; his installation at Sheffield Cathedral had been scheduled for June 2017, by which point he needed to have been elected and confirmed.
 However, he withdrew his acceptance of the nomination on 9 March 2017 following several public objections on the basis of his rejection of the ordination of women and the number of women serving as priests in the diocese.
 In his statement of withdrawal, North cited "personal attacks".
 The Archbishop of Canterbury, Justin Welby, later described the affair as "deeply saddening for all involved" and "a setback".

 In addition to serving as the Bishop of Burnley, he was an assistant bishop in the Diocese of Manchester during the vacancy in the See of Beverley (the Provincial Episcopal Visitor for traditionalist catholics in the Province of York) from January to November 2022.
 He has also been an honorary assistant bishop in the Diocese of Chester since 2022.

-It was announced on 10 January 2023, that North had been nominated to become the next Bishop of Blackburn, the diocesan bishop of the Diocese of Blackburn.
-His installation is scheduled for May or June 2023.
+It was announced on 10 January 2023 that North had been nominated to become the next Bishop of Blackburn, the diocesan bishop of the Diocese of Blackburn.
+He legally took up the See of Blackburn at the confirmation on 25 April 2023 at York Minster of his election.
+His installation took place on 24 June 2023 at Blackburn Cathedral.